moos/wordpos/README.md

 Get the script `wordpos.js` and use it.  (npm module may be coming.)

 You may also want to manually download WordNet files from [here](http://wordnet.princeton.edu/wordnet/download/current-version/).
-Unpack into folder (say `dict`, see below).  [natrual](http://github.com/NaturalNode/natural) will auto-download WordNet files -- but I've found this to be unreliable as some of the files get truncated and the core program hangs.
+Unpack into folder (say `dict`).  [natrual](http://github.com/NaturalNode/natural) will auto-download WordNet files -- but I've found this to be unreliable as some of the files get truncated, leading the core program to hang.

 Note: `wordpos-bench` requires a customized [uubench](https://github.com/moos/uubench) module (forthcoming).